ubccr/coldfront/extra/djangoapps/slurm/README.md

     ]
 ```

-To generate SLURM association data from Coldfront run the following command:
+To generate Slurm association data from Coldfront run the following command:

 ```
     $ python manage.py sacctmgr_dump -o tux.cfg
 ```

-You can then load this file into SLURM with the following command:
+You can then load this file into Slurm with the following command:

 ```
     $ sacctmgr load file=tux.cfg